Lindsay Lohan Opens Up To Piers Morgan; Actress Talks Drugs, Rehab

 Lindsay Lohan arrives at the 'Scary Movie 5' premiere at the ArcLight Cinemas Cinerama Dome on April 11, 2013 in Hollywood, Calif. -- Getty Premium

-The troubled 26-year-old spoke candidly with the CNN host in an interview for Britain's The Daily Mail, and opened up about her sexuality and drug use - including the handful of times she's used cocaine.
+The troubled 26-year-old spoke candidly with the CNN host, and opened up about her sexuality and drug use - including the handful of times she's used cocaine.

 "Everyone thinks I've done [cocaine] so many times.
 But I've only done it maybe four or five times in my life," she told Piers, adding that she doesn't care for the sensation the drug causes, as it makes her feel "too buzzed" and "uncomfortable."
 "I took it four times in a period from about the age of 20 to 23, and I got caught twice."

 The actress, who checked into the Betty Ford Center on Friday as part of a plea deal stemming from a car accident case, said she's "never" taken heroin or LSD, or "injected" herself with a substance, but has used marijuana and ecstasy.

 "[I've used] pot, obviously.
 And ecstasy.
 I liked that better than the others," she said.
 "I didn't drink on it, so I was just chilling.
 It's something that a lot of people experience when they're in college.
 I just should have known that being in the public eye, someone was bound to say something or try to make some money off it."

 When asked by Piers to be "hyper-self-critical" in describing herself, Lindsay said, "Everyone thinks I'm this crazy drug addict who shows up late to everything and behaves so badly.
 But I'm not.

 "I'm bad with timing," she continued.
 "I always panic when people rush me.
 I'm like, 'I'll be there half an hour early if you just give me my space and don't call me every five seconds.'"